OctoLinkYT/Chatter/README.md

-# CHATTER v1.0 BETA
+# CHATTER v1.0
 Chatter  is a new and easy lightweight chat system.
 It is written in php, and you can host it on any linux device.
+Note that it utilizes NGROK to run the program.

 Run the following to install chatter: